Wine tasting Santorini by Golden Ibex

 Santorini wine tasting reviews

-To experience the best Santorini wine tours, we have selected an excerpt from the review of our guest Mr. Hitchkok.
+To experience the best wine tour, we have selected an excerpt from the review of our guest Mr. Hitchkok.

 “While visiting Santorini for a week, we wanted to tour the wine-growing areas and see some vineyards.
 Also to visit the winery where they produce the wines.
 We found an excellent tour thru Golden Ibex Events & Tours.
 They arranged to pick us up at the hotel and took us via private van to the first winery.
 Furthermore, this brand new winery was located on the beachside of Santorini.
 It was immaculate and had just opened recently.

 Our Tour Guide Akis being a local islander, was full of information.
 He gave us a full wine tour, including a wine tasting in the winery’s new showroom.
 We saw how the grapes vines are laid in a circle on the ground instead of on arbors to allow them to capture any moisture that may come their way.
 Later on, we had bought some of their excellent wines.
 We then took the van to another area where Akis lives, and he gave us such a personal tour.
 It was unbelievable, right at sunset.
 He guided us thru streets and allies that only he could have known.
 We came upon an old and unique winery, Gavalas Winery.
 There, we once again tasted the wines and enjoyed the local winery history.

 The winery was located in the middle of the village and was so unique; we could not get over it.
 Akis then guided us thru narrow pathways to the very top of the village.
 There, we had an excellent view of the beautiful sunset.
 As it began to darken, we were greeted by locals on their way to an evening dinner.
 There, they could share their favorite wine and enjoy such a beautiful setting.”